Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 ## The Real Point of the Sandbox

-If you skip the architecture docs, you might think NemoClaw is mostly about easier setup.
+If you skip reading the architecture documentation, you might mistakenly think NemoClaw is mostly about providing an easier setup script for OpenClaw.

-For network, only policy-listed endpoints are allowed.
-If the agent tries to contact something else, OpenShell blocks it and surfaces the request.
+For network access, only endpoints explicitly listed in the policy blueprint are allowed.
+If the agent goes rogue and tries to contact an unapproved server, OpenShell drops the connection, blocks the process, and surfaces the security request to the user logs.

-That means your OpenClaw agent is not just roaming freely across the machine and internet.
+That means your OpenClaw agent is not just roaming freely across your workstation and the open internet.
+It operates in a glass box.

 ## Inference Setup: What Model Path You’re Choosing

-The current README highlights NVIDIA cloud inference with:
+The current README strongly highlights using NVIDIA cloud inference, specifically targeting high-performance reasoning models like:

 - `nvidia/nemotron-3-super-120b-a12b`